ptantra/3cixty-pythonRDFy/README.md

 The 3cixty project aim to create city specific 'knowledge bases' comprising of the city's events, places, transport facilities, environmental/weather information and hotel booking data that are semantically linked.

-In this repository the I include the codes that are used on the London transport facilities, London environmental/ weather data and London hotel booking data.
+In this repository the I include the codes that are used on the London transport facilities, London environmental/weather data and London hotel booking data.

 ##Requirements
 To be used with [Python version 2.70](https://www.python.org/downloads/release/python-2712)